itchef/regauge/.github/ISSUE_TEMPLATE/2-feature-request.md

 ---
 name: "✈️ Feature request"
-about: Suggest a feature for @itchef/rg-cli
+about: Suggest a feature for regauge

 ---
 <!-- Hello! ☺️